nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/readme.md

 ### objectCounter

 The folder **./modules/objectCounter** contains source code for an IoT Edge module that counts objects of a specified type and with a confidence above a specified threshold value (these are specified as twin properties in deployment.objectCounter.template.json).
 The module expects messages emitted by yolov3 module (referenced above).

+### httpExtension

+The folder **./modules/httpExtension** contains source code for an IoT Edge module that exposes a HTTP endpoint where video frames can be posted.
+Upon receiving the frames, the module calculates the average color and classifies the image as 'light' or 'dark' and returns the result (using the inference schema defined by LVA) in the HTTP response.

 ## Learn more